 Introduction to Assembly Language

 Assembly Language is a low-level programming language.
 It helps in understanding the programming language to machine code.
-In computer, there is assembler that helps in converting the assembly code into machine code executable.
-Assembly language is designed to understand the instruction and provide to machine language for further processing.
-It mainly depends on the architecture of the system whether it is the operating system or computer architecture.
+In computers, there is an assembler that helps in converting the assembly code into machine code executable.
+Assembly language is designed to understand the instruction and provide it to machine language for further processing.
+It mainly depends on the architecture of the system, whether it is the operating system or computer architecture.